cocos/cocos-docs/en/editor/inspector/index.md

 ## Property types

-**Properties** are variables declared in the component script that are public and can be serialized and stored in the scene and animation data.
+**Property** is a publicly available variable declared in the component script that can be serialized and stored in the scene and animation data.
 The **Inspector** panel allows quickly modifying property settings for the purpose of adjusting game data and gameplay without modifying the script.

-Properties can usually be divided into two main categories, **value types** and **reference types**, depending on where the variables use memory.
+**Property** can usually be divided into two categories, **value type** and **reference type**, depending on where the variable uses memory.

 ### Value type properties